Gallen, Marte help Diamondbacks slow down Dodgers, 7-2 - WHIZ News

 In three starts since returning from two months on the injured list with left forearm inflammation, Kershaw has not lasted more than five innings.

+“Threw a couple bad pitches early,” Kershaw said.
+“You miss your spots sometimes.
+Hopefully they stay in the ballpark, but it didn’t happen tonight.
+Put us in a hole early.
+Obviously overall it wasn’t great.”

-In the fifth, Gallen led off with a chopper to second that Trea Turner couldn’t make the play on.
-Marte singled to center and Henry Ramos grounded to third near the bag.
+In the fifth, Gallen led off with a chopper to second that Trea Turner couldn’t handle.
+Marte singled and Henry Ramos grounded to third near the bag.
 Justin Turner fielded it and stepped on the bag, but threw to second too late to get Marte, and Ramos beat the relay to first.
 Daulton Varsho followed with a sharp single to center, scoring Marte and knocking out Kershaw.

 Arizona added a run in the seventh against David Price.
 Jake McCarthy walked leading off, moved up on a wild pitch and scored on pinch-hitter Kole Calhoun’s single.
 Another pinch-hitter, David Peralta, drove in two runs with a single off Evan Phillips in the eighth.